 Board of Trade Saloon

 They have a great selection of drinks on our new menu.
-From their locals favorites to their new drinks, they’re sure you can find something you will like.
+From their locals favorites to their new drinks, they're sure you can find something you will like.
 They have pool tables, bean bag toss boards, a large dance floor and stage for bands and other entertainment.
-There’s something for everyone here.
+There's something for everyone here.
 From their Poker and Game nights, Karaoke, Pool Tournaments or our Mid Week Dance Parties.
-Which ever you choose, you’ll have a great time!
-Stop in and see why they’ve been around for over 100 years.
-For more information call 907-443-2611, or visit them on the web at Board of Trade Saloon.
+Which ever you choose, you'll have a great time!
+Stop in and see why they've been around for over 100 years.
+Telephone: 907-443-2611 Web: Board of Trade Saloon.

 Best Nome Hotels

 Dredge No.7 Inn